autisoid/xWhiteys_SDHLT/README.md

 ## How to install

 1. Open the configuration dialog of your map editor or batch compiler.
 2. Set CSG, BSP, VIS, RAD tool paths to *sdHLCSG.exe*, *sdHLBSP.exe*, *sdHLVIS.exe*, *sdHLRAD.exe*, use the *_x64.exe* editions if running on 64-bit.
-3. Add *sdhlt.wad* into your wad list.
-This is required to compile maps.
 3. Add *xwhtHLT.wad* into your wad list.
+This is required to compile maps. !!!Make sure it is the first .wad file your map uses!!!
-This is required as well to compile maps.
+4. Add *xwhtREP.wad* into your wad list.
+This is required as well to compile maps. !!!Make sure it goes AFTER *xwhtHLT.wad*!!!
-4. Add *sdhlt.fgd* into your fgd list.
+5. Add *sdhlt.fgd* into your fgd list.

 The main benefit of the 64-bit version is no memory allocation failures, because the 64-bit tools have access to more than 2GB of system memory.